Thinking of Moving to Canada? Karmak Publications Author Reveals What Americans Need to Know about the U.S.'s Northern Neighbor.

-)-- As Canada Day approaches on July 1st, Canada and its prime minster, Justin Trudeau, have a high profile on the world stage.
-The U.S. presidential election is producing excellent press for America’s northern neighbor.
-Google reported a record number of searches for “move to Canada” since Super Tuesday.
-(Google Trends reported a surge in similar searches in Britain since the Brexit votes were announced last week.)
+As Canada Day approaches on July 1st, Canada and Justin Trudeau have a high profile on the world stage.
+Google Alerts reported a record number of searches for "move to Canada" since Super Tuesday.
+Canadian-American author Robert Martichenko can discuss what it was like to grow up in northern Canada, and offer helpful advice for Americans who are considering living in Canada.
+Martichenko is the award-winning author of "Drift and Hum."

 But are Americans truly prepared to live the life of a Canuck?
 Canadian-American author Robert Martichenko can discuss what it was like to grow up in northern Canada, and offer helpful advice for U.S. citizens who are considering crossing the world’s longest undefended border to emigrate to Canada.